logicmonitor/lm-cloud-resource-inventory/README.md

 #### *How will LogicMonitor use this data?*

 The data collected will be used to accurately scope the quantity of LogicMonitor cloud resource licenses required for quoting.
-For example, the scripts will return the total number of AWS or Azure IaaS or PaaS resources in an account/ subscription.
+For example, the scripts will return the total number of IaaS or PaaS resources in an AWS account or Azure subscription.

 #### *What language are these scripts written in?*